dedotdev/dedot/README.md

 dedot typink -m ./path/to/metadata.json -o ./where/to-put/generated-types
 ```
 After running the command, Types & APIs of the contract will be generated.
 E.g: if the contract's name is `flipper`, the Types & APIs will be put in a folder named `flipper`, the entry-point interface for the contract will be `FlipperContractApi` in `flipper/index.d.ts` file.
+An example of Types & APIs for flipper contract can be found [here](https://github.com/dedotdev/dedot/tree/main/zombienet-tests/src/contracts/flipper).

 #### Deploy contracts